West Michigan Ironmen: American Arena League

-Great Lakes Arena...
+Great Lakes Arena Football League

 For the 2023 season, dissatisfied with the options for regional indoor leagues in the Michigan area and seeking a more stable foundation to allow the team to schedule home games with more advance notice than they had, the Ironmen established their own league, the Great Lakes Arena Football League, which was renamed (presumably for trademark concerns) the Great Lakes Arena Alliance before the start of the 2023 season and Great Lakes Arena Football in 2024.
 As of 2025, the GLAF is inactive, but the league is still owned and operated by the Ironmen.

-American Indoor Football (Clark/Montero)
+American Indoor Football (Clark/Montero/Foster)

 On Christmas Day, December 25, 2024, the Ironmen announced on their social media pages that they were returning to the revamped American Indoor Football starting in 2025.
 This incarnation largely consists of the Ironmen and two teams, the Cedar Rapids River Kings and Coralville Chaos, whose co-owner Dominic Montero had an acrimonious split with the previous AIF the previous season, a dispute that had led the rest of the league's teams to leave for the National Arena League and Montero to lay stake to the AIF brand for his league.

 The Ironmen trounced both Montero-owned teams in the 2025 AIF's first two games, defeating Coralville 75-7 on February 14 and shutting Cedar Rapids out 55–0 eight days later.
 Then, after playing each team again as well as winning their out of league games, the Ironmen hosted the 2025 AIF Championship Game defeating the Chaos 76-24 to win their third national championship and finished the season with an unblemished 7-0 record.
+As of 2026, Montero is no longer an owner of the league (he would be fully expelled in late March) as Larry Clark is now joined by new commissioner Terrence Foster with the Ironmen setting the standard for the league.
+On May 4th, the AIF would declare the Ironmen the 2026 champions due to venue conflict with the Muskegon Lumberjacks and various logistical constraints with the Cedar Rapids Titans.
+The Ironmen went 5-0 while the Titans went 3-3 on the season.
+Shortly afterward, head coach Terry Mitchell resigned his position.
+On May 22nd, Mitchell was named AIF Coach of the Year.

+The Ironmen announced its takeover of the AIF following the 2026 season.